cryptomcgrath/pyrexia-api-node/README.md

 >\
 > Server running on PORT=8000\
 > Connected to database file DBFILENAME=db.pyrexia\
-> Created new TOKEN_KEY in memory since TOKEN_KEY was not specified in .env\
+> Using new random generated TOKEN_KEY in memory